(proe BEN e sid)

 Propacetamol: Probenecid may increase serum concentrations of the active metabolite(s) of Propacetamol.
 Specifically, accetaminophen exposure may be increased.
 Probenecid may also limit the formation of at least one major non-toxic acetaminophen metabolite, possibly increasing the formation of the toxic NAPQI metabolite.
 Management: Consider limiting the use of propacetamide in patients who are also taking probenecid.
 Patients may be at an increased risk for toxicity, even if reduced propacetamide doses are used.
 Consider therapy modification

-Quinolone Antibiotics: Probenecid may decrease the excretion of Quinolone Antibiotics.
+Quinolones: Probenecid may decrease the excretion of Quinolones.
 Specifically, probenecid may decreased the renal excretion of quinolone antibiotics.
-Probenecid may increase the serum concentration of Quinolone Antibiotics.
+Probenecid may increase the serum concentration of Quinolones.
 Exceptions: Moxifloxacin (Systemic).
 Monitor therapy

 Salicylates: May diminish the therapeutic effect of Probenecid.
 Monitor therapy